Our Story…

 Painting.

-The paintings I’d been making for several years, were white.
-I didn’t want colour to suggest anything or create any kind of story or meaning that wasn’t there.
-Some of the work was large, around 240 x 150cm.
-The work was really only about it’s self, as a process and the materials, layering and physicality of material — the process of building up a surface over time, hiding marks beneath but allowing the texture of previous layers to build up and be present.
+The paintings I’d been making for several years was about it’s self, as a process, and the materials, layering and physicality of material — the process of building up a surface over time, hiding marks beneath but allowing the texture of previous layers to build up and be present.
 I could talk for days about the work — a major part of life for many years.

 I’d had several shows, and did ‘ok’ in terms of exhibiting.
-As I was reaching what I felt was a conclusion to the series, I was asked but two curators from Liverpool, to be part of a show, Ten, at Loop Gallery, as part of the Liverpool Biennial.
-Great.
-Then I found out who else was in the show, among them some painting heroes at the time — John Hoyland (whose last words to me were, “you know Rothko didn’t kill himself”), John McLean, Maurice Cockrill…A show about painters who make work about painting.
+As I was reaching what I felt was a conclusion of the series, I was asked by two curators from Liverpool, to be part of a show, Ten, at Loop Gallery, as part of the Liverpool Biennial, along with John Hoyland (whose last words to me were, “you know Rothko didn’t kill himself”), John McLean, Maurice Cockrill…A show about painters who make work about painting.

 Drawing.